rvennam/kube-code-camp/exercise-3/README.md

     echo $MYPROJECT
     ```

-2. To edit the file you need to click the pencil icon and edit the file at `Exercise3/healthcheck.yml`.
-You will update `registry.ng.bluemix.net/<namespace>/hello-world:2` to your own value, which should look something like `your_registry/your_namespace/<your_unique_project_name>:2` or `us.icr.io/bmv-ibm/bmv_app:2`.
+2. To edit the file you need to click the pencil icon and edit the file at `exercise-3/healthcheck.yml`.
+You will update `<registry>/<namespace>/<unique_appname>:2` to your own value, which should look something like `us.icr.io/bmv-ibm/bmv_app:2`.
 Save the file.

 3. Note the HTTP liveness probe in `healthcheck.yml` that checks the health of the container every five seconds.